tbwiik/Travelu/travelu/core/README.md

 # Core

-The core module is the domain logic of the application.
-It is a part of the backend of the application and is responsible for processing data and handling the domain logic.
-Since the app handles a lot of inputs from the user, the app also needs a lot of input validation.
-This is mostly handled by core.
-To display these errors to the user however, the methods throw exceptions which are caught by the UI module and displayed to the user.
+The core module contains the domain logic for the application.
+It's a part of the backend of the application, and is responsible for processing data and handling logic.
+There application are interactive and have many fields for input.
+This need validation and core handles the part of this that are independent of frontend.
+To be able to display these errors for the user, exceptions are thrown and caught in UI where they get displayed.

 ## Destination List